viktorbenei/steplib/templates/step/README.md

 You can find a **full template Step repository on GitHub**: [https://github.com/steplib/step-template](https://github.com/steplib/step-template).

-Technically all what's required is a *step.sh* and a *step.yml* file, but we advise you to include at least a readme and a license file too as a best practice.
+Technically all what's required is a *step.sh* and a *step.yml* file, but we advise you to include at least a *README* and a *LICENSE* file too as a best practice.

 **Read the included LICENSE file for more information about why it's